denverosborn/registry/README.md

 need to have mirror-registry.tar.gz in /output/mirror_registry

-This was tested with
+This was tested with a site.yaml
----

 - name: test
   strategy: debug
   hosts: localhost